Protect Lives. Change Lives.

 Who we are

-The Probation Service, as part of Her Majesty’s Prison and Probation Service (HMPPS), supervises high and medium risk people on probation in the community and in custody.
+The Probation Service, as part of HM Prison and Probation Service (HMPPS), supervises high and medium risk people on probation in the community and in custody.
 We are here to protect the public, support victims and prevent re-offending wherever possible.
 We believe everyone deserves a second chance, and we help offenders make the most of theirs.

 We welcome and encourage applications from everyone.
 We strive for a workforce that is representative of our society and pride ourselves as being an employer of choice.